Women's Equality Party: Fundraising and donations

-Criticism
+Criticisms

 A year before the creation of the WEP, Suzanne Moore suggested in The Guardian that a feminist party should be formed, saying: "the false doctrine of austerity has meant that women, single mothers in particular, and public sector workers in general, have been at the frontline of this war.
 They have been demonised and subject to punitive cuts."
 Writing in The Telegraph, Kate Maltby responded by saying, "My feminism is directly tied to a commitment to meritocracy and individual flourishing...if her [Moore's] grand new feminist party kicks off by nationalising private property, I'm hardly going to be able to sign up".

-The British edition of GQ has also accused the party of "alienating 50 per cent of the electorate", adding that, "while the WEP may aim to appeal to both female Tory voters and female Labour voters, it doesn't take away from the implicit suggestion that the party – which aims for 'diverse' membership – is still aimed almost solely at women".
-The party has also been criticised "for being comprised [sic] white, middle-class affluent women".
+The British edition of GQ also accused the party of "alienating 50 per cent of the electorate", adding that: "while the WEP may aim to appeal to both female Tory voters and female Labour voters, it doesn't take away from the implicit suggestion that the party – which aims for 'diverse' membership – is still aimed almost solely at women".
+The party was also criticised "for being comprised [sic] white, middle-class affluent women".

-The International Union of Sex Workers have criticised the party stance on the criminalisation of commercial sex.
+The International Union of Sex Workers (IUSW) criticised the party's stance on supporting the criminalisation of commercial sex.
+This policy was also criticised by other women, including the journalist Abi Wilkinson.
+The Sex Worker Advocacy and Resistance Movement (SWARM), Scot-Pep, and National Ugly Mugs all condemned the way the then party leader Sophie Walker spoke about a sex worker in 2018.
+The organisations rejected the party's idea of criminalisation in the sex industry, with the organisations saying that they do not support increased police powers, nor enforcement against sex workers, and that criminalisation would do nothing to end poverty or give migrants better work options.